V: Advancement Alternatives

 Before commenting on the mechanics of reviewing applications for exceptions, a few philosophical points are in order.

 Every Scout is Unique – Every Scout is unique, whether the Scout has a special need/disability or not.
 This means that each time you evaluate a Scout’s request for an exception, the details of the disabilities will be different and the process you use to evaluate the request may need to reflect the situation.
-Fundamentally, this is why the BSA leaves it up to trusted and trained volunteers and professionals to make these judgements.
+Fundamentally, this is why Scouting America leaves it up to trusted and trained volunteers and professionals to make these judgements.
 It is impossible to write a rulebook or scoring system that could assess every situation fairly.
+You don’t need to be concerned about setting a precedent with your decisions, as each one is unique.

 Scouts Grow Over Time – Most youth with special needs or disabilities are going to mature in many ways during the years they are in Scouting.
 While Cub Scout advancement is designed to reset the clock with each school year, in other Scouting programs advancement challenges are expected to be met over a period of years.
-Not everything is within the capability of a new 11 year old Scout, nor should it be.
+Not everything is within the capability of an 11-year-old Scout, nor should it be.
 Time is a factor to keep in mind when you evaluate the need for exceptions.
 If you, in your role as evaluator, believe that the Scout will likely be able to complete the regular requirement in a year or two without delaying things too much, the committee may want to defer making a decision rather than approving or rejecting a request right away.
-A delay will need to be balanced with the overall time available for the Scout to earn the rank he or she is striving toward.
-The decision to defer a decision will need to be explained to the people closest to the Scout, and ideally, the committee will set a time in the future to reconsider the application.
+A delay will need to be balanced with the overall time available for the Scout to earn the rank the Scout is working on.
+The decision to defer a decision will need to be explained to the people closest to the Scout, and ideally the committee will set a time in the future to reconsider the application.

 What is Expected of Scouts without Disabilities – A Scout rank is a multi-faceted array of challenges, and a typical youth will find some tasks easier than others.
-If a Scout with a special need finds that a few requirements are really hard to complete, many requirements are doable but take an effort, and a few requirements are really easy; he or she is effectively “typical”.
-At the other extreme, if there is a requirement or required badge that a Scout could not possibly complete, a reasonable alternative is needed.
+If a Scout with a special need finds that a few requirements are really hard to complete, many requirements are doable but take an effort, and a few requirements are really easy; that Scout is effectively “typical”.
+On the other hand, if there is a requirement or required badge that a Scout could not possibly complete, a reasonable alternative is needed.
 We want it to be challenging for a Scout with a disability to earn a rank, like it is for everyone, but not unfairly difficult.
-There are no guarantees that any individual will be able to become an Eagle Scout.[1]
+There are no guarantees that any individual will be able to become an Eagle Scout.

 What is Important about a Requirement? – Scout requirements usually have a purpose, but the purpose is rarely explained in the requirement itself.
-When we look at creating an alternative requirement or badge we need to start by trying to understand what the intent of the original requirement was to begin with and how it relates to other requirements.
+When we look at creating an alternative requirement or badge, we need to start by trying to understand what was the intent of the original requirement and how it relates to other requirements.
 Then we can look for something else that could meet that intent.
-For ideas, think about this (admittedly incomplete) list of possible intent:
+For ideas, think about this (admittedly incomplete) list of possible intents:

 • Show knowledge was attained